Aninstance/zws-wordpress-contacts-database/readme.txt

 When a casualty is reported, the administrator enters the postcode, and is presented with the 5 closest contacts ("ambulances") to the casualty who are within their specified maximum travel distance.
 The casualty and the contacts are also plotted on a Google map.

+== Beta Information ==

+This is a beta testing release.
+The first release version (1.0) of this plugin is currently still under active development.

+Because this is a beta version, there is currently NO plugin settings page.
+In addition, caching has been disabled by default, until the release of beta 0.2.

+Please only install for testing purposes until at least version 0.2.

+However, if you do install < 0.2 on a live website, please re-download the zip and reinstall periodically, to ensure you have the latest version.

 == Features ==

 * Contacts submit details into database.
 Details include: